vgvishesh/vgvishesh.github.io/about.md

 Over the past 11 years I have developed scalable and distribured software systems and services for these organizations.

-Please feel free to ask my Agent bot anything about me, or the blogs that I have written here.
+Please feel free to ask my Agent bot anything about me, my work or the blogs that I have written here.

 <p id='root'></p>
 <script>